How We Treat

 PEERS groups have been expanded to develop other social skills geared toward career advancement, dating, friendship, educational classes, and other life experiences.

-The Program for the Education and Enrichment of Relational Skills (PEERS) is an evidence-based treatment program focusing on the development of social skills for children, adolescents, and young adults with a diagnosis of autism spectrum disorder (ASD), attention deficit/hyperactivity disorder (ADHD), or other intellectual and developmental disabilities.
+The Program for the Education and Enrichment of Relational Skills (PEERS®) is an evidence-based world-renowned treatment program focusing on the development of social skills for children, adolescents, and young adults with a diagnosis of autism spectrum disorder (ASD), attention deficit/hyperactivity disorder (ADHD), or other intellectual and developmental disabilities.

 Developed by Dr. Elizabeth Laugeson at UCLA, PEERS uses